 Teen wanted for armed robbery in Sunbury

 Dec.
-28—SUNBURY — A 17-year-old Sunbury resident is wanted after police say he held up another man by gunpoint along North 4th Street on Monday before stealing $40 and a cellphone.
+29—SUNBURY — A 17-year-old Sunbury resident is wanted after police say he held up another man at gunpoint along North 4th Street on Monday before stealing $40 and a cellphone.

 Elijah Simpson, of Catawissa Avenue, is sought by police after the alleged armed robbery at 12:50 p.m. on Monday, according to Sunbury police.
 An arrest warrant has been issued, police said.